mdmirah/Agent-and-Bullet-Detection-in-Combat-Plane/README.md

 <h1 align="center">Agent and Bullet Detection in Combat: Plane</h1>

-This project implements a **multi-agent reinforcement learning system** for the Combat Plane environment using **PettingZoo** and **Stable-Baselines3**.
+In this project Ayden kemp and I have implemented a **multi-agent reinforcement learning system** for the Combat Plane environment using **PettingZoo** and **Stable-Baselines3**.
 This project augments the Combat:Plane environment by adding cutom functions for agent and bullet detection to design custom heuristics for offensive, defensive and hybrid agents.
 By using these custom functions, unique reward functions for **offensive**, **defensive**, and **hybrid** agents are created, tested and validated.
 We have seen our custom offensive and defensive agents both outperform (As per their designed heuristic) the baseline agent of the Combat: Plane environment.
 A **hybrid** agent has also been designed in the codebase which is to be tested in future work.

 ---